Churches Dealing with Disaster

 Learn from the stories of United Methodists congregations that have faced hardship, healing and hope after disasters.

-- Top 4 worst and best ways to help after a disaster
+- Top four worst, and best, ways to help after a disaster

 - United Methodist Committee on Relief

-- Top Four Best and Worst Ways to Help after a Disaster (PDF)
+- Top Four Worst and Best Ways to Help after a Disaster (PDF)

 - United Methodist Insurance